AlexETay7/Cache-Simulation/README.md

 the cache, the item is returned to the user and in turn placed at the top of the cache.
 If the cache is full, the oldest entry in the cache is removed.

-This program supports the implemenation of two caches.
+This program supports the implementation of two caches.
 The 2nd level cache is usually bigger than the 1st level cache.
 The 2nd level cache contains all data that is in the 1st level cache.
 This is called the multilevel inclusion property.